 The artist should keep in mind that, unlike the “bad old days” of slides, where “what you see is what you get,” in the digital world it is possible to greatly enhance or alter an image without reshooting it.
 I am happy to work with the artist to make adjustments, alterations, or enhancements to any image I produce.
 However, the artist needs to keep in mind that time used for making adjustments, alterations, or enhancements at the artist’s request is billable time, and will be billed at standard rates.

 For images to be used for juried competitions I will use every tool at my disposal to give you the very best images of your work.
 However, your work will nonetheless be photographed “as it is.”
-I will make no alterations of the work, including painting out imperfections, removing blemishes, enhancing colors, etc. This is to maintain a level playing field for all artists, so that it is the art work which is being juried, not my skills in Photoshop.
+I will make no alterations of the work, including painting out imperfections, removing blemishes, enhancing colors beyond how the piece actually looks, etc. This is to maintain a level playing field for all artists, so that it is the art work which is being juried, not my skills in Photoshop.

 I consider images to be used in other types of promotion, such as Web sites, brochures, cards, etc., to be traditional advertising.
 For work of this type I will do whatever is requested of me concerning image editing, as is commonplace these days in all types of advertising.

 It is my single goal to give you the best images of your work I can create.
 If you are unhappy with my work or my services please let me know promptly and I will do everything in my power to make it right.
 However, I also ask you, the artist, to understand that photography is an art form itself.
 I have many years of professional experience shooting works of art, and I have a certain style which I have worked out over many years which I believe is well suited to showing artwork to good effect.
 I bring this style to everything I shoot.
 Please review my work before you hire me and make sure my style is what you are looking for.